Donald Cary Williams: Metaphysics: ontology

 For Williams, ontology is the study of the categories of being.
 The subject matter of ontology is traditionally examined using an analytic mode of inquiry.
-An analysis of some X is in terms of X’s parts, whatever X might be.
+An analysis of some X is in terms of X's parts, whatever X might be.
 Analysis gets us the nature of X. Analysis in this sense is the classic decompositional sense, giving explanatory priority to parts over wholes.
 Analytic ontology is one branch of metaphysics.

 A main issue in analytic ontology is the distinction between object and property.
 An object can have many properties.
 A property can be had by many objects.
 This chair has the property of being red, being made of wood, being hard, etc. This chair and every other chair in this room (say) all have the one property: being red.
 The first case has to do with predication.
 The second has to do with resemblance, and in particular, with resemblance among ordinary objects in intrinsic respects.

 In 'The Elements of Being', Williams points out that the fact that two red chairs resemble each other with respect to colour is explained in terms of the fact that each chair has a certain kind of part or aspect that exactly resembles each other.
-The ‘red-part’ of this chair and the ‘red-part’ of that chair exactly resemble each other and this grounds the fact that each chair resembles with other with respect to colour.
-These ‘parts’ are ‘fine’, ‘thin’, or abstract in a certain sense, the sense that is associated with the idea that an abstract entity is a certain kind of part of a whole.
+The 'red-part' of this chair and the 'red-part' of that chair exactly resemble each other and this grounds the fact that each chair resembles the other with respect to colour.
+These 'parts' are 'fine', 'thin', or abstract in a certain sense, the sense that is associated with the idea that an abstract entity is a certain kind of part of a whole.
 These parts are also particulars.
 And they are particular as each chair.
 Hence they are abstract particulars, which Williams dubbed 'tropes'.
 Such an analysis explains resemblance among ordinary objects in intrinsic respects.

 The red-part of this chair plays the role of being a property, a property had by the chair.
-It does this because in order for the property being red to be ‘of’ the chair it must be an abstract part of the chair and it must ‘manifest’ Redness, i.e., manifest its kind.
+It does this because in order for the property being red to be 'of' the chair it must be an abstract part of the chair and it must 'manifest' Redness, i.e., manifest its kind.
 This chair, in fact, is nothing more than its abstract parts or tropes.
-This chair is a certain mereological sum of tropes, namely, the sum that ‘concurs’ in a single region of spacetime.
+This chair is a certain mereological sum of tropes, namely, the sum that 'concurs' in a single region of spacetime.
 Such an analysis explains how an object can have many properties – it does so in virtue of it having several tropes as abstract parts.